1) Watch the Front Door

 Especially at first, use the protective gear the way it was meant to be used!
 Remember that bees don’t like dark colors (they look like a bear to a bee), so don’t wear any – even dark glass frames can draw a bee’s attention.
 Have your smoker lit, and smoking well before approaching the beehive.

 3) When & Where To Stand

-Don’t stand in the path of bees flying in and out of the hive, have the wind coming from behind you if possible (so the smoke from the smoker naturally goes into the hive), and have the sun over your shoulder so you’re shadowing the hive – how would you like it if someone suddenly took the roof off your house and shined a bright light (sunshine) in?
-Bees notice extremes, so move gently, not abruptly.
-The best time to do an inspection is when all the bees are out foraging – there won’t be as many around to get upset about the intrusion.
+When inspecting the hive, don’t stand in the path of bees flying in and out of the hive, have the wind coming from behind you if possible (so the smoke from the smoker naturally goes into the hive).
+Also, have the sun over your shoulder so you’re shadowing the hive – how would you like it if someone suddenly took the roof off your house and shined a bright light (sunshine) in?

 4) Listen, Watch, & Smell

 As you approach the hive, listen, smell, and watch.
 You’ll learn to tell what’s happening in the hive not just by what you see, but by what you hear and smell too.

 Then, gradually lift the roof and puff in a bit of smoke, wait a minute or two and then remove the top cover.
 Remember that bees communicate by smell, and the smoke interrupts their communication.
 The first thing they think when they smell smoke is a forest fire, so they load up on honey and a honey-laden bee is much less likely to sting.